Antiperspirant use and breast cancer development — The facts and the fiction

 Although self-care and lifestyle choices seem to have an impact on whether or not individuals develop cancer, early detection and treatment are the best tools currently available in the fight against this often-devastating disease.
 For breast cancer prevention, the following are strongly recommended:

-You can read the Related Q&As listed below for more info about breast cancer, including preventing it.
+You can read the Related Q&As for more info about breast cancer, including preventing it.

 If you're still interested in cutting antiperspirant out of your hygiene routine, many companies offer deodorant-only products.
 Look for them in health food stores, shops carrying environmentally friendly products, and drug stores.